AgnosticUI/agnosticui/site/docs/docs/setup.md

 # Installation

-You can use AgnosticUI via a package manager (NPM or Yarn) or a CDN server.
+_Before you setup AgnosticUI, we recommend you first have a look at the [browsers supported](#browsers-supported) list._

 <div class="mbs16"></div>

-## AgnosticUI doesn't support IE11

-We use CSS [logical properties](https://css-tricks.com/css-logical-properties-and-values/) which support <span class="quoted">direction-agnostic</span> [writing modes](https://css-tricks.com/almanac/properties/w/writing-mode/) (e.g. `horizontal-tb`, `vertical-rl`, etc.) _See [MDN writing-mode docs](https://developer.mozilla.org/en-US/docs/Web/CSS/writing-mode)_ to learn more.

-## NPM or Yarn ES Modules
+Presently, the most reliable way to use AgnosticUI is ES modules via a package manager.

 <div class="mbs16"></div>

+## NPM

+<div class="mbs16"></div>

 <script>
-import "agnosticvue/dist/index.css";
+import "agnostic-vue/dist/index.css";
-import { Alert } from "agnosticvue";
+import { Alert } from "agnostic-vue";

 export default {
   components: { Alert }
 }
 </script>

-<Alert type="info">The following assumes you want to use ES Modules.
-If you'd like to use AgnosticUI in the browser, see the Browser (UMD) section further down.</Alert>

 <div class="mbe16"></div>

-You can install the AgnosticUI package of choice with:
+In your project's top-level directory install the AgnosticUI package of your choice:

 ```shell
 npm install agnostic-PACKAGE # or yarn add agnostic-PACKAGE